jverwaer/RootHairML/bundle/README.txt

 You can easily do this with NeuronJ.

-Put all images and their vertices files in the folder "training_data"
+Put all images and their vertices files in the folder "trainData"

-optional: give a name for your new model and specify the path of the training_data and the model by opening train.py in an editor and changing them
+optional: give a name for your new model and specify the path of the training data and the model by opening train.py in an editor and changing them

 Navigate to the "scripts" folder in a terminal and run train.py: